gmlove/openshift-workshop/README.md

   `oc deploy --latest dc/nodejs-ex`

   > A deployment will be triggered automatically when a build is finished successfully.

-### Rollback
+### Add Webhook

+- Copy webhook url

+  In OpenShift web console, go to `Builds` -> click `<your-build-config-name>` -> switch to `Configuraton` tab -> copy the url on the right of `GitHub Webhook URL:`

+- Config Webhook in github

+  - Go to web browser with url: `https://github.com/<your-github-name>/nodejs-ex.git`

+  - Switch to `Settings` tab below the project name

+  - Click `Webhooks` item in left menu panel and then Click `Add Webhook` button

+  - Paste the webhook URL in field `Payload URL`, select `application/json` in `Content type` field, click `disable ssl verification`

+  - Click `Add webhook` at the bottom and you'll return to previous page

+  - Github will test the webhook automatically, if succeed, it will place a green mark before the url.

+  - done

+- Vefiry Webhook

   - modify code and commit your changes

     modify \<code-dir\>/nodejs-ex/views/index.html line 219

     `Welcome to your Node.js` to `This is my awesome Node.js`

-- rebuild & redeploy

-  start a new build with `oc start-build nodejs-ex`

-  > no need to start a deployment manually here as mentioned in previous section
+    push your changes to github

   - check your changes in web browser

+    in OpenShift web console you'll see a build & deployment is triggered automatically

-  you'll see the tilte of the page changed from `Welcome to your Node.js` to `This is my awesome Node.js`
+    you'll see the tilte of the page changed from `Welcome to your Node.js` to `This is my awesome Node.js` afterh the app is re-deployed.

+### Rollback

 - rollback to the last successful deployment

   `oc rollback dc/nodejs-ex` or `oc rollout undo dc/nodejs-ex`